Camp Bullis Sentinel Landscape

 daniel@hillcountryalliance.org

 Daniel Oppenheimer is the Land Program Director of the Hill Country Alliance (HCA) and Coordinator of the Camp Bullis Sentinel Landscape in Central Texas.
-Since 2017, Daniel has worked with thousands of private landowners, dozens of agency and non-profit partners, and communities across the Texas Hill Country to support private land stewardship and regional collaboration.
+Since 2017, Daniel has worked with thousands of private landowners, dozens of agency and private organization partners, and communities across the Texas Hill Country to support private land stewardship and regional collaboration.
 Prior to joining HCA, Daniel coordinated the Dolores River Restoration Partnership in southwestern Colorado and eastern Utah.
 He is a fifth-generation Texan.